Durza75/COVID_BRICS/README.md

   Cons:

   i.
-The labor costs in United States is expensive.
+The labor cost in United States is expensive.

   ii.
 Possible environment pollutions.

-  Suggestion: The investors could consider building small-scaled coffee processing lines for high-end market.
+  Suggestion: The investors could consider building small-scaled coffee processing lines for the high-end market.

  - China